StevenLwcz/StevenLwcz.github.io/_posts/2025-05-24-Searching-Memory-With-GDB-With-The-Help-Of-Convenience-Variables:-Part-2.md

 $text_start = 0x5555550740 <_start> "\037 \003\325\035"
 ```

 Is it better?
 Hex values are nice from my pov.
-And learning to manipulate types could be handy in futures.
+And learning to manipulate types could be handy in future.

 ### Conclusion